General Liability Insurance

 • Paying the fees associated with your business licenses

-If your sole proprietorship or limited liability company (LLC) without a storefront or employees, your state or city might not require a business license to purchase a general liability policy.
+If your sole proprietorship or limited liability company (LLC) operates without a storefront or employees, your state or city might not require a business license to purchase a general liability policy.
 However, if you do have employees or maintain a physical business location, a business license is a must.

 Additionally, businesses like cannabis dispensaries may need to carry a general liability insurance policy to get licensed.
 You'll need to research the insurance requirements in your state to find out how much general liability coverage your business will need.